digitalhumani/digitalhumani.com/README.md

-# netlify-test
+# digitalhumani.com
-Test deployment of Netlify static site
+The public-facing marketing site for DigitalHumani